-I'm a former law clerk who, a couple of years back, made a hard-left turn into journalism.
-Since making the switch, I've reported on why football's concussion crisis made football helmets more expensive, how risky land contracts made a comeback after the housing bubble, and how anxiety over shootings is feeding the school security industry.
-I've also explored a Japanese steel town and crashed the three-day marathon known as the econ job market.
+A couple of years ago, I made a hard-left turn from law into journalism.
+Since switching careers, I've reported on why the Chinese sunk money into American softball, why risky land contracts came back after the housing bubble, and how anxiety over shootings is feeding the school security industry.
+I've also explored how a small Ohio dairy became a Japanese retail giant and crashed the three-day marathon known as the econ job market.

-Currently, I'm a reporter at WCPN/ideastream, where I cover business, work, and the regional economy.
-As the station's primary Marketplace Hub reporter, I'm a regular contributor to American Public Media’s Marketplace.
+Currently, I'm a reporter at WCPN/ideastream, where I cover business, work, and the regional economy (and things tangentiality related).
+As the station's primary Marketplace Hub reporter, I regularly contribute to American Public Media’s Marketplace.
 Previously, I was a producer at WNYC News.
 My work has also aired on NPR's Planet Money.

-In 2017, I was designated a New Voice Scholar, an honor highlighting emerging talent in public media.
+In 2017, I was designated an AIR New Voice Scholar, an honor highlighting emerging talent in public media.

 In 2016, I graduated with honors from Columbia University's Graduate School of Journalism.
 Some years before that, I worked in a ramen shop.